streamlit/docs/content/deploy/community-cloud/deploy-your-app/app-dependencies.md

 For your dependencies to be installed correctly, make sure you:

 1. Add a [requirements file](#add-python-dependencies) for Python dependencies.
-2. (Optional) Add a `packages.txt` file to manage any external dependencies.
+2. Optional: To manage any external dependencies, add a `packages.txt` file.

 <Note>